linode/docs/docs/websites/chef/beginners-guide-chef.md

 ### chef-client

 The chef-client checks the current configuration of the node against the recipes and policies stored in the Chef server and brings the node up to match.
-The process begins with the chef-client checking the node's run-list, loading the cookbooks required, then checking the syncing the cookbooks with the current configuration of the node, before finally compiling the cookbooks.
+The process begins with the chef-client checking the node's run-list, loading the cookbooks required, then checking and syncing the cookbooks with the current configuration of the node.
+The cookbooks are then compiled.

 The chef-client must be run with elevated privileges in order to properly configure the node, and it should be run periodically to ensure that the server is always up to date -- often this is achieved through a cron job or by setting up the chef-client to run as a service.